bellentani/poebellentani.me/README.md

 This site WILL use:

-* Node.js serving a Express aplications with Handlebars
+* Node.js serving a Express aplication with Handlebars
 * Firebase to add a dynamic layer (the content will be update by a little CMS)
 * Angular and React in some pages to show my expertise